Dental Fillings Durham, NC

 Dental Filling Procedure

-For a resin filling, Dr. Blaylock will place the material in the affected tooth and then cure it with a special light.
-Your resin tooth filling should last for about five to seven years with good oral hygiene and routine dental care.
+Dr. Blaylock will place the material in the affected tooth for a resin filling and then cure it with a special light.
+Your resin tooth filling should last five to seven years with good oral hygiene and routine dental care.
+If a lab creates the filling, two to three visits may be necessary to complete the process.
+At the first visit, Dr. Blaylock will take dental impressions, prepare the tooth, and place a temporary filling if necessary.

 Inlays and Onlays